 Posted on August 18th, 2018

 Having clean windows can do a lot to enhance your quality of life.
-Not only do clean windows provide an unobstructed view of the outdoors, they allow more light to penetrate your home—and this is important.
+Not only do clean windows provide an unobstructed view of the outdoors, but they also allow more light to penetrate your home—and this is important.
 Natural light has been shown to have many important benefits; it can, for example:

 -Make your home brighter, so it looks and feels cleaner.